Alien-Worlds/aw-storage-mongodb/README.md

 ## Installation

-To install the `Storage-mongodb` package, use the following command:
+To install the `storage-mongodb` package, use the following command:

 ```bash
 yarn add @alien-worlds/storage-mongodb